WW International (NASDAQ:WW) Updates FY 2021 Earnings Guidance

-WW International (NASDAQ:WW) updated its FY 2021 earnings guidance on Tuesday.
+WW International (NASDAQ:WW) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $1.100-$1.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.000.
 The company issued revenue guidance of $1.30 billion-$1.30 billion, compared to the consensus revenue estimate of $1.38 billion.

-Several research firms have weighed in on WW.
-Zacks Investment Research raised WW International from a hold rating to a buy rating and set a $27.00 price target on the stock in a research report on Friday, August 13th.
-DA Davidson boosted their target price on WW International from $33.00 to $39.00 and gave the stock a buy rating in a report on Thursday, May 6th.
-The Goldman Sachs Group boosted their target price on WW International from $25.00 to $44.00 and gave the stock a neutral rating in a report on Tuesday, May 11th.
-Craig Hallum decreased their target price on WW International from $50.00 to $40.00 and set a buy rating on the stock in a report on Wednesday, August 11th.
-Finally, Jefferies Financial Group lowered WW International from a buy rating to a hold rating and decreased their target price for the stock from $41.00 to $30.00 in a report on Wednesday, August 11th.
-Four research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-WW International presently has a consensus rating of Buy and a consensus price target of $35.80.
+A number of analysts have commented on the stock.
+Zacks Investment Research upgraded shares of WW International from a hold rating to a buy rating and set a $27.00 price target for the company in a research note on Friday, August 13th.
+DA Davidson increased their price target on shares of WW International from $33.00 to $39.00 and gave the company a buy rating in a research note on Thursday, May 6th.
+Jefferies Financial Group cut shares of WW International from a buy rating to a hold rating and cut their price target for the company from $41.00 to $30.00 in a research note on Wednesday, August 11th.
+The Goldman Sachs Group increased their price objective on shares of WW International from $25.00 to $44.00 and gave the company a neutral rating in a research report on Tuesday, May 11th.
+Finally, Craig Hallum dropped their price objective on shares of WW International from $50.00 to $40.00 and set a buy rating on the stock in a research report on Wednesday, August 11th.
+Four equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+The stock presently has an average rating of Buy and a consensus price target of $35.80.

 About WW International